reegis/deflex/docs/input_data.rst

 **COLUMNS**

-capacity: ``float``
+energy content: ``float``
-    The maximum installed capacity of all storages with the same technology in the region, in MWh.
+    The maximum energy content of a storage or a group storages in MWh.

 energy inflow: ``float``
-    ?
+    The amount of energy that will feed into the storage of the model period in MWh.
+For example a river into a pumped hydroelectric energy storage.

-charge capacity:``float´´
+charge capacity: ``float``
-    (Maximum?) rate at which the storage charges in MW.
+    Maximum capacity to charge the storage or the group of storages in MW.

-discharge capacity:``float´´
+discharge capacity: ``float``
-    (Maximum?) rate at which the storage discharges in MW.
+    Maximum capacity to discharge the storage or the group of storages in MW.

-charge eff: ``float´´
+charge efficiency: ``float``
-    Charging efficiency of the storage.
+    Charging efficiency of the storage or the group of storages.

-discharge eff: ``float´´
+discharge efficiency: ``float``
-    Discharging efficiency of the storage.
+    Discharging efficiency of the storage or the group of storages.

-Self-discharge: ``float´´
+loss rate: ``float``
-    Rate at which the storage self-discharges in MW.
+    The relative loss of the energy content of the storage.
+For example a loss rate or `0.01` means that the energy content of the storage will be reduced by `1%` in each time step.

 Power lines
 +++++++++++

 ``key:`` 'power lines', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-The last input data regarding the power sector, considers the transmission power lines between different regions of the scenario.
-Here all the connections between two regions must be entered with their respective name which indicates the regions that are connecting.
+The power lines table defines the connection between the electricity buses of each region of the scenario.
+There is no default connection.
+If no connection is defined the regions will be self-sufficient.

 +-----------+---------------+------------+
 |           | capacity      | efficiency |